maleksware/portfolio-alex/index.markdown

 - School A with link
 - School B with link
+- School C with link
+- School D with link

 {% assign filter = "coding_camp" %}
 {% for award in site.data.awards %}{% if filter contains award.topic %}{% include pic.html %}{% endif %}{% endfor %}